Who Travel The World? Girls.

 It seems that these common misconceptions are being debunked, and the advantages of traveling solo far outweigh the risks.
 More women are opting to travel alone than let’s say 10 years ago.
 This is something that travel industry professionals should take note of.
 In fact, regardless of who they travel with, who pays for the trip or where they go, 80% of all travel decisions are made by women.
 Even more surprising, women are MORE LIKELY to travel solo than men!

 This means, the travel experience really ought to meet the needs of women more.
 So what is it that women want?
 Why is female solo traveling so appealing?
 Well, once you start thinking about it, it really doesn’t seem surprising at all.
 Many of us have encountered the roadblocks of trying to plan a group trip.
-You want to plan a trip, then you realize that nobody in your circle of friends have the time to go with you (because of work, family, finances or whatever situation).
+You want to plan a trip, then you realize that nobody in your circle of friends has the time to go with you (because of work, family, finances or whatever situation).
 At some point you realize, if you don’t do it alone, you may never do it at all.

 Even in the off chance that you manage to find one or more people to join you on your trip, at this point the situation becomes complicated in a different way.
 Now, every decision needs to be agreed upon by the group.
 You might like extreme sports or hiking in the mountains, while someone else in the group has knee problems or asthma and can’t climb up high altitudes.
 Clearly, you would have to forgo your wishes in order to reach some kind of compromise.
 They sacrifice a bit from what they would do, you sacrifice a bit from what you would do, and the whole ordeal of planning an itinerary that keeps everyone happy can be so stressful.

 Aside from the clear advantages of being able to control your itinerary according to the experiences you want to have, and planning your budget according to your means, solo traveling gives you a whole new level of flexibility.
 You can make and change decisions during your trip without throwing the entire itinerary off for everyone else.
 Yet another unexpected twist to female solo traveling is the fact that it is a great confidence booster!
-Who would have thought that traveling alone would help women to feel more confident, outgoing and adventurous.
+Who would have thought that traveling alone would help women to feel more confident, outgoing and adventurous?

 Here are the statistics according to Solo Travel Society to help summarize: